SoftALL/OBSIDIAN/README.md

 So columns like `Text` and `text` are both supported.

-### Sample test file
+## Sample Test File

 A small sample file is included for quick testing:

 ```text
 data_samples/sample_test.csv
 ```

+This file can be used directly in the **Batch Upload** tab.

-## Preprocessing Notes
+## Preprocessing and Inference Notes

-The app uses lightweight preprocessing to stay consistent with the notebook workflow and trained model assumptions.
+The app uses lightweight preprocessing to stay consistent with the original notebook workflow and trained model assumptions.

 Current preprocessing includes:
 - handling missing values